 As a clinical trial sponsor, you don't have time to waste.
 Running a clinical trial for one day can cost up to $37,000 by some estimations.
 Delays in new treatments hurt patients waiting for better options, too.

 The best clinical trial recruitment strategies today help sponsors reach their goals as quickly as possible by targeting the right patients with diverse outreach methods.
 The below strategies are designed to efficiently identify eligible patients – and help them take the next step toward enrollment.

 Conduct outreach beyond the site level.

-Even with careful site selection, it's still unlikely that sites alone will be able to enroll all of the patients you need from their existing databases.
+Even with careful site selection and clinical trial recruitment rate calculations, it's still unlikely that sites alone will be able to enroll all of the patients you need from their existing databases.
 On average, 37% of sites under enroll and 11% fail to enroll a single patient into a trial.
 For faster results, it's important to launch a diverse patient recruitment approach from the start.
 This can include working with a patient recruitment company, running digital advertising, connecting with patient advocacy groups, and other efforts.

 Try high-intent keyword targeting.

 One approach a clinical trial advertising agency may take to patient recruitment is building campaigns targeting patients who are searching for specific terms related to new treatments or clinical trials.
 While general keywords related to a condition may be cheaper per click, targeted keyword searches are more likely to come from patients who are actively interested in research or taking part in a clinical trial.
 Ads that are clear about what they're offering – in other words, not misleading – are also more likely to attract engaged patients.
 Casting a wide net and warming patients up to the idea of trial participation with an awareness campaign can be effective – but not necessarily when you're in a time crunch.